martina-garavaglia-sdg/uber_parametric_machines.jl/README.md

 - Training
 - Results visualization

-NB: a more in depth explanation can be found in this [repository](https://github.com/martina-garavaglia-sdg/master_thesis).
+NB: a more in depth explanation can be found in this [repository](https://github.com/martina-garavaglia-sdg/master_thesis), section 3.